UsabilityEngineering/readerhub/README.md

 During this phase, the tools of wireframes and cognitive walkthroughs were used to further push the project forward.
 The work done was also informally reviewed by peers.

-**Wireframes**: The wireframes show all possible interactions between the user and the program.
+**Wireframes** show all possible interactions between the user and the program.
 * It was found that social media workflows are complicated with a lot of interaction.
 * It became clear that designing every function that a platform like readerhub can be complicated to design since many actions can be performed on a single page.

-**Cognitive Walkthroughs**: Cognitive walkthroughs let you get some user interaction and feedback on how to accomplish tasks.
+**Cognitive Walkthroughs** let you get some user interaction and feedback on how to accomplish tasks.
 * It was found that our wireframe needed to make our buttons clearer to the user.
 * The features designed may or may not be used by users as they have different needs.
 * Going forward the interactions between the user and the wireframe will be more clear.